Providing a quality mark for surgical education

-Course Accreditation is the highest form of recognition that the RCS can grant for an educational course.
-It will ensure that a course has been developed in line with the criteria and standards used for developing RCS courses and that the educational content, the teaching methods and the learning aims, and learning outcomes are sound.
-Course accreditation is awarded for three years following a successful panel visit to view the course in delivery.
+Course accreditation is usually awarded for three years following a successful panel visit to view the course in delivery.
 Any accreditation is subject to satisfactory annual monitoring and review.

 Having a course accredited will demonstrate that the course meets the standards as defined by the Royal College of Surgeons and that it offers a high-quality learning experience.
 Recognition of these factors may assist in attracting course delegates.
 Accredited courses will also receive the following benefits:

 - Peer review from a panel of leading surgeons

 - Use of the RCS logo on course materials and website

 - Use of the strap line ‘Accredited by the Royal College of Surgeons of England’

 - Applicable courses will be awarded with Continuing Professional Development (CPD) points as part of Course Accreditation

 Who can apply

 Course Accreditation is designed for short courses of up to and including five days in length.
 Any organiser or provider of educational or scientific courses which aid the development of competent surgeons or those from allied health professions can apply for Course Accreditation.
 However, only courses which can provide detailed and positive feedback from at least the previous two sittings of the course, or which have previously received Course Approval from the RCS, are eligible for Course Accreditation.